samliu000/CSE-110-Lab-1/index.md

 As Abraham Lincoln once said
 > Hello!

 I am a second-year student studying **Computer Science** at *UC San Diego*.
-This page will be all about me :smile:
+This page will be all about me :smiley:

 ## Current Involvments